top of page

 Costs involved

-Employees of the State government are able to access counselling with Leanne free of charge through their Employee Assistance Program and others, such as NDIS participants, may be able to access support through their funded plan.
-Leanne is a registered NDIS provider of therapeutic services.
+• NDIS participants may be able to access sessions through their funded plan.
+CCSTAS is a registered NDIS provider of therapeutic services.

-The CCS Tas counselling services at St Marys and Fingal are subsidised by the Fingal Valley Neighbourhood House.
-Clients are encouraged to contribute to counselling costs where they can, but up to 6 sessions can be provided free of charge if necessary.
+• St Marys & Fingal Residents - Counselling may be subsidised by the Fingal Valley Neighbourhood House.
+Clients are encouraged to contribute where possible, but up to 6 sessions can be provided free if needed.

 Frequently Asked Questions